JabRef/jabref/README.md

 ## Requirements

-JabRef runs on any system equipped with the Java Virtual Machine (1.6 or newer), which can be downloaded at no cost from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+JabRef runs on any system equipped with the Java Virtual Machine (1.8 or newer), which can be downloaded at no cost from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-If you do not plan to compile JabRef, the Java Runtime Environment may be a better choice than the Java Development Kit.

 ## Installing and running, Mac OS X: